urmeo/CalmSense/README.md

 - Ablation, calibration, and personalization are exploratory, not multiplicity-corrected.
 - The 1D-CNN is a small baseline, not a fair test of deep learning.
 - Cross-dataset uses one confounded pair.
 Illustrative, not conclusive.

+## Future work

+- A third corpus (SWELL / AffectiveROAD) for leave-one-dataset-out generalization.
+- Real-world, non-lab stress data beyond the 15-subject benchmark.
+- Real-time streaming inference from a live wearable.

 ## Ethics & data use